alydavis/PyBer-Analysis/README.md

 # PyBer_Analysis
 ## Overview
-PyBer is a company that built a ride sharing app.
+PyBer is a company that created a ride sharing app to connect riders and drivers.
 The executives at PyBer requested an exploratory analysis of two datasets: city data and ride data.
 I merged these two datasets using Python scripts in Jupyter notebook with the Pandas libraries.
 Then I used Matplot lib to visualize the relationship between the type of city, number of riders and drivers, and total fares.

 ## Results

 The PyBer data categorized cities into three types: Urban, Suburban, Rural.
-Using the group.by function, I could create this dataframe to compare the relationship between the total roads, drivers, and fares per ride.
+Using the groupby function, I could create this dataframe to compare the relationship between the total rides, number of drivers, and fares.

 ![Pyber_Summary_DF](Analysis/Summary_DF.png)

-In comparing the number of total rides by city type: Urban cities led (1,625 total rides), followed by Suburban (625 total rides), and lastly Rural cities (125 total rides).
-The relationship of total drivers by city type also followed the number of rides relationship with once again Urban cities leading (2,405 drivers), followed by Suburban (490 drivers), and lastly Rural cities (78 drivers).
-The sum of fares in each city type also led with Urban cities ($39k), then Suburban ($19k), and lastly Rural cities ($4k)
+Comparing the number of total rides by city type: Urban cities took the lead (1,625 total rides), followed by Suburban (625 total rides), and lastly Rural cities (125 total rides).
+The relationship of total drivers by city type also followed a simlilar relationship with Urban cities leading (2,405 drivers), followed by Suburban (490 drivers), and lastly Rural cities (78 drivers).
+The sum of fares in each city type followed suit with Urban cities ($39k), then Suburban ($19k), and lastly Rural cities ($4k).
+Total fares was **directly proportional** to the city size, total rides, and total drivers.

-Knowing urban cities are more densely population, it makes sense that the total rides, drivers, and fares directly correlates to the size of the city type.
-The higher demand in larger cities for ride sharing would mean more rides, drivers, and more total fares.

-Total fares was directly proportional to the city size, total rides, and total drivers.

-The average fares had in inverse relationship ith the size of the city.
+The average fares had in **inverse relationship** with the size of the city.
 The largest cities had the lowest fares with Urban average fare per ride at $25 per ride, Suburban $31 per ride and rural $35 per ride.
 The average fare per driver was also negatively correlated to the city type and number of drivers.
 With less drivers came higher average fares per driver.
 Urban ($17 / driver).
 Suburban ($40 / driver).
 Rural ($55 / driver)

+These results made me ask two questions:
-Why do larger cities are more rides, drivers and fares?
+- Why do larger cities have more rides, drivers and fares?
-Why do larger cities have lower fares per ride and per driver?
+- Why do larger cities have lower fares per ride and per driver?

-Is this because of demand?
-Larger cities = more people = more demand for rides = more drivers = more fares.
+Knowing Urban cities are more densely populated, it makes sense that the total rides, drivers, and fares directly correlates to the size of the city type.
+The higher demand in larger cities for ride sharing would mean more overall rides needed, there more drivers, and high total fares.
+With less drivers in rural areas, there could be higher fares.

-For example, the ride distance was not captured in this analysis, so if fares are calculated based on rates, we could assume the distance plaied a part in the lower fares.
+But considering the data, there could be other factors at play.
+For example, the ride distance was not captured in this analysis, so if fares are calculated based on rates, we could assume the distance played a part in the lower fares.
+There was also no rider demographic area to see key trends in age, wealth, etc.

 ![PyBer_Fare_Summary](Analysis/PyBer_fare_summary.png)

+There are clear time frames where across all city types, the fares tend to be higest: [month, month, month].
+PyBer should be aware of these cycles as they plan their business.
+More advertising, considering promotional discounts to drive more ride shares, or incentive drivers.
+Seasonality could play a part in the weeks higher fares.
+Polling riders and customers could help inform this.

 ## Summary
 The Pyber city and ride data analysis showed strong relationships between city type, total rides, drivers, and fares.
 As a business, PyBer should consider which city types have the most demand, market size, and most profit, so advertising, marketing, and sales efforts can focus on the highest business priorities and drive outcomes.